Communication with Shareholders and Investors

 IR Activities by Top Management

-Konica Minolta's top management is actively involved in dialogues with analysts and large institutional investors both in and outside Japan.
+Konica Minolta's top management is actively involved in dialogues with analysts and large institutional investors both in and outside Japan, and the disclosing of information.

 Strengthening the Dissemination of Information